pytorch/pytorch/docs/source/notes/modules.rst

    class StatefulModule(nn.Module):
      def __init__(self):
        super().__init__()
-       # Creating a nn.Parameter automatically registers the tensor as a parameter of the module.
+       # Setting a nn.Parameter as an attribute of the module automatically registers the tensor
+       # as a parameter of the module.
        self.param1 = nn.Parameter(torch.randn(2))

        # Alternative string-based way to register a parameter.
        self.register_parameter('param2', nn.Parameter(torch.randn(3)))

+       # Reserves the "param3" attribute as a parameter, preventing it from being set to anything
-       # Registers a parameter None placeholder; this will be added to the state_dict
+       # except a parameter.
+"None" entries like this will not be present in the module's state_dict.
-       # to be serialized explicitly as None.
        self.register_parameter('param3', None)

        # Registers a list of parameters.